 First explored by Spanish settlers in the mid-16th century, St. Marys is an old town, but it also boasts a more modern heritage related to the US Submarine Force.
 In fact, the aptly named St Marys Submarine Museum charts the history of submarines throughout the history of America.
 Speaking of history, you will find plenty more of that in St. Marys Historic District, where plenty of buildings point to the old past of this place, including the First Presbyterian Church (1808), amongst other pretty structures.

-Being the largest town of the Georgia Coast Barrier Islands, access to nature is easy; you can head to nearby Campbell Island for more historic buildings and even a glimpse of wild horses.
+Being the largest town of the Georgia Coast Barrier Islands, access to nature is easy; you can head to nearby Cumberland Island for more historic buildings and even a glimpse of wild horses.

 Pretty Madison, set in Morgan County, is a town that’s on the historic Georgia Antebellum Trail and famed for its architecture.
-Walking around Madison Historic District, you can easily see why; the buildings here are stunning and unique, from the classical style early 19th century Lanier Mansion to the castle-like Syracuse Lodge.
+Walking around Madison Historic District, you can easily see why; the buildings here are stunning and unique.

 To properly get to grips with the history of Madison, head to the town’s Heritage Hall, a museum which is itself set in a heritage building.
-If the arts are more your thing, take a stroll through the Madison Museum of Fine Art, which boasts a surprising collection of artworks from giants like Picasso and Dali, as well as North American greats such as Whistler.
+If the arts are more your thing, take a stroll through the Steffen Thomas Museum of Art or the Madison Morgan Cultural Center.

 This tiny town in North Georgia took shape in the 1880s as a place for tourists to stop when they came to see the impressive Tallulah Gorge.
 One of the “Seven Natural Wonders of Georgia,” this gorge boasts waterfalls to soak up, interesting forested terrain to hike, and rapids for adventurous kayakers to tackle.